gadget-framework/gadget2/docs/userguide.md

-The printer type to output summary information about all the likelihood components that are in use for the current simulation is called ”LikelihoodSummaryPrinter”.
+The printer type to output summary information about all the likelihood components that are in use for the current simulation is called "LikelihoodSummaryPrinter".
 The file format for this component is given
 below:

     [component]